Dreams of death: the boundary at which your life asks “what is ending and what is beginning”

 Ask yourself: “How does awareness of life’s finitude touch my priorities right now — and what do I want to do more of, and less of, while I still have time?”

 Today, write one sentence: “in the time remaining to me I want ____.”
 Without a plan; only one landmark.
-The Guardian recognizes such words as respect for finitude, and in the dreams that follow treats the theme of “the great finale” more gently.
+The Guardian recognizes such words as respect for finitude, and in the dreams that follow handles the theme of “the great finale” more gently.

 Astrological note: A dream of faceless death often comes during transits of Pluto through your 8th or 12th house, during its aspects to Jupiter, and in periods of Saturn in Scorpio or in the 8th house.
 Scorpios, Capricorns, and Pisces recognize this dream with particular accuracy.
 If Pluto is now touching your Jupiter — the Guardian touches the theme of finitude, and the dream conveys this through an atmosphere in which there is no specific face, but there is the great “none of it is eternal.”

-Meeting Death as a Figure, A Dialogue
+Meeting Death as a figure, a dialogue

 Ask yourself: “What is it important for me to remember about finitude now, so that my current life becomes more alive — and with whom can I speak about this without fleeing into the shallow?”